andorfermichael/sportspedia/README.md

 # Project Goal

-Project which displays dbpedia information about sports in a meaningful way.
+Displays dbpedia information about sports in a meaningful way.

 # Setup